 Article 5.
 Formation, Registered Agent, Powers and Certain Organizational Matters.

 5.01.
-Formation.
+Formation

 a.
 One or more persons may form an LLC under this Ordinance by delivering to the Department a certified copy of the authorization and Articles of Organization for the LLC that comply with the requirements of §5.10 and are executed as required by §5.11.